 The open-source protocol for creating interactive, data-driven blocks

-This document specifies a protocol for defining web ‘blocks’ – discrete components displayed on a web page or other application – and how they communicate with any application embedding them.
+The Block Protocol specifies how developers can define web "blocks" – discrete components displayed on a web page or other application – and how such blocks communicate with any application embedding them.

 It defines how structured data is passed between blocks and embedding applications, enabling any protocol-compliant application to use any protocol-compliant block to make structured data viewable and editable by users.